This post may contain affiliate links. Please read our disclosure policy.

 - Sear the Chicken: Increase the heat to medium-high.
 Add the chicken thighs and sear for about 5 minutes per side until browned and nearly cooked through.
 Transfer to a plate and keep warm.

-- Sauté the Aromatics: Melt the butter in the same pan.
+- Sauté Aromatics: Melt the butter in the same pan.
 Add the chopped onion and cook until softened, about 2 to 3 minutes.
 Stir in the garlic, parsley, thyme, and rosemary and cook until fragrant.

 - Deglaze with Wine: Pour in the white wine (or chicken stock) and simmer for 2 minutes, scraping up any browned bits from the bottom of the pan for extra flavor.

-- Make It Creamy:Lower the heat and stir in the cream, Dijon mustard, bouillon powder, and pepper.
+- Make It Creamy:Lower heat and stir in the cream, Dijon mustard, bouillon powder, and pepper.
 Simmer gently for 3 to 4 minutes until the sauce thickens slightly.

 - Add Chicken and Spinach: Return the chicken and any juices to the pan.
 Add the spinach and cook for another 2 to 3 minutes until the spinach wilts and the chicken is fully cooked.